 Program Review Component Guidelines and Instructions e) Describe the equipment (including technology) needs for the next four years.
 Is existing equipment adequate, or do new purchases need to be made Are there ongoing equipment needs? f) Describe the specific hours of operation of the program.
 Do the scheduled hours of operation meet the needs of staff and students?
 Justify the program's operating hours.
-Please support with data from customer satisfaction survey. g) Describe the external factors that directly affect the program.
-Take into consideration federal and state laws, changing demographics, and the characteristics of the students served by the program.
-How does the program address the external factors?
-Are there external factors that must be taken into account with regards to funding, students served, service delivery, or any other aspects of the program?
+Please support with data from customer satisfaction survey. g) laws, changing demographics, and the characteristics of Are there external factors that must be taken into account with regards to funding, students served, service delivery, or any other aspects of the program?
 3. Servi ce Area Outcomes Service Area Outcomes attach SAO assessment results as an appendix to the m review a) List the program's SAOs. b) How were the SAOs developed?
 Who was engaged in the creation of the SAOs?
 Describe the process by which the SAO's were developed.
 How did the program decide on this set of SAO's?
 Was there data involved? c) How often are the SAOs assessed and who is engaged in the discussion? d) What has been done if the SAO assessment results were not as anticipated?
 What actions have been taken to address SAO's that weren't as expected?
-If SAO's were as expected, what is e) Where are the SAOs assessmentresults shared withstaff, students, and the public? being done to ensure continued success? f) Have the SAO assessment results indicated the need to change or modify components of the program?
-If so, were the changes implemented?
-After analyzing the findings, were there areas that the program could improve?
+If SAO's were as expected, what is e) Where are the SAOs assessment results shared with staff, students, and the public? being done to ensure continued success? f) After analyzing the findings, were there areas that the program could improve?
 If so, what changes were made to address program shortcomings?